top of page

 After 20+ years and thousands of floors, here are my top three pieces of advice:

-Second, not all contractors are created equal.
+2. Not all contractors are created equal.
 The cheapest bid usually costs the most in the long run.
-Look for contractors who take time to assess your floors properly and explain their recommendations clearly.
+Look for contractors who assess your floors properly and explain their recommendations clearly.

 The one thing I wish every homeowner knew?
 Your floors are telling you what they need if you know how to listen.
 Dullness means the finish is wearing thin.
 Minor scratches mean it's time for screen and re-coat.
 Deep gouges or staining means more aggressive treatment is needed.

 When should you tackle maintenance yourself versus calling professionals?
 Simple cleaning and basic care are definitely DIY territory.
-Screen and re-coat, wax removal, and refinishing are best left to experienced professionals.
+However, screen and re-coat, wax removal, and refinishing are best left to experienced professionals.
 The risk of ruining your floors far outweighs the potential savings for most homeowners.

 Your hardwood floors are likely one of your home's most valuable features.
 They deserve proper care from people who understand what they're doing.
 Don't trust them to the lowest bidder or treat them as an afterthought.
 With proper maintenance, they'll be beautiful long after you're gone.